Hepburn Act: Significance

 Scholars consider the Hepburn Act the most important piece of legislation affecting railroads in the first half of the 20th century.
 Economists and historians debate whether it crippled the railroads, giving so much advantage to the shippers that a giant unregulated trucking industry—undreamed of in 1906—eventually took away their business.

+In Baer Bros.
+Mercantile Co. v.
+Denver & Rio Grande Railroad Co., the Supreme Court held that the Hepburn Act treated the Interstate Commerce Commission's authority to award reparations and prescribe future rates as distinct functions.
+Because reparation orders were quasi-judicial while rate-setting orders were quasi-legislative, the validity of a reparation order did not depend on the Commission simultaneously prescribing a new rate.
+The Court explained that the Interstate Commerce Commission's reparations and rate-setting powers operated independently.
+Some complainants, such as municipal organizations, could obtain prospective rate changes but were ineligible for reparations because they had suffered no shipping losses.
+Conversely, the commission could award reparations for unreasonable past rates without prescribing a new rate where existing rates had become reasonable by the time of the hearing.
+Commenting on this, Judge Henry Friendly said that the distinction between quasi-judicial reparations and quasi-legislative rate-setting was less clear in practice than the Baer decision suggested.

 Follow-up legislation

 Congress passed the Mann–Elkins Act in 1910 during the administration of President William Howard Taft, to address limitations in implementation of the Hepburn Act.
 The Mann–Elkins Act authorized the ICC to initiate reviews of railroad rate increases, rather than simply responding to complaints from shippers.
 The 1910 law empowered the ICC to set "just and reasonable" maximum rates and placed the burden of proof upon the railroad for demonstrating reasonableness.